department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Contributing/Feature Workflow/index.md

 **During this step feature teams are responsible for:**
 * Scheduling a design critique meeting [when applicable](../../../design/About/designers#when-to-attend)
-* Getting officially approved signoff on UI and design from the Mobile App Platform team
+* Getting officially approved signoff on UI and design from the Mobile App Platform team via a [Design Approval ticket](https://github.com/department-of-veterans-affairs/va-mobile-app/issues/new?template=UX-Approval-Template.md)

 **During this step the Mobile App Platform team will be responsible for:**
 * Helping iterate on proposed designs